That Girl Cooks Healthy

 Ingredients

-• 2 cups of almond milk or coconut milk works too
+• 2 cups almond milk (475ml) or coconut milk works too

-• condensed coconut milk or coconut sugar - as needed see post
+• condensed coconut milk or coconut sugar - as needed optional to taste, if needed

 Instructions